本文由 简悦 SimpRead 转码, 原文地址 readmedium.com

 Here is the result showing the content of each file.
 As someone who recorded the video, that perfectly corresponds to what was covered in the tutorial.

-You can check the content of all the files within theai_agents_outp
+You can check the content of all the files within theai_agents_outputs folder.

 My above assessment of the agents is based on my personal familiarity with the content.
 However, the need for a more objective and scalable evaluation methods becomes crucial before deploying into production.